HaseebAhmed6/bmi-calculator/README.md

 ## Project Overview

-At my workplace, there is a huge focus on employee well-being, and as part of these efforts, we are creating a simple BMI (body mass index) calculator web app.
+At my workplace, there is a huge focus on employee well-being, and as part of these efforts, we are creating a simple BMI (Body Mass Index) calculator web app.
 This BMI-calculator web app will be part of our broader employee wellness program and will play a key part in our employees being able to monitor their health related to their weight.
 The wider goal of this web app is to promote a healthy lifestyle which includes the likes of dieting and exercise, leading to overall improved employee health and well-being.

-A BMI (Body Mass Index) calculator is used to determine BMI of individuals, which is a numerical value calculated from their height and weight.
+A BMI calculator is used to determine BMI of individuals, which is a numerical value calculated from their height and weight.
 The BMI can then be used to categorise individuals into different weight categories, such as underweight, normal weight, overweight, and obesity.

 ## Features

-- **BMI Calculation**: Calculates the BMI value using the weight and height inputs.
+- **BMI calculation**: Calculates the BMI value using the weight and height inputs.
-- **BMI Categorisation**: Categorises into underweight, normal weight, overweight, and obesity based on the BMI value.
+- **BMI categorisation**: Categorises into underweight, normal weight, overweight, and obesity based on the BMI value.
-- **Reset Functionality**: Allows users to reset the input fields and results.
+- **Reset functionality**: Allows users to reset the input fields and results.

 ## User Documentation